urbancompasspony/kiosk-mode/Raspberry Pi 4/README.md

 ## Atention

-VIDEOS VLC are slow, even low quality ones!
+VLC for VIDEOS is slow, even low quality ones!
 Use it with carefull.

 Use Browser for videos!